Updating Results

 You will gain hands-on training with the technologies that are relevant to the areas you study.

-What jobs can the Science and Arts lead to?
+What jobs can the Science and Arts course lead to?

 This double degree can enhance your career opportunities by combining high-level scientific, analytical, writing, cultural and language skills.